-I am a Ph.D. candidate at the Center for Doctoral Studies in Social and Behavioral Sciences at the University of Mannheim.
-I am also affiliated with the University of Barcelona and teach at ESADE business school.
-During my studies, I have been a visiting PhD student at UC Berkeley and a pre-doctoral fellow at CESS-Nuffield Flame University in Pune.
+I am an Assistant Professor at IE University in Madrid.
+I received my Ph.D. from the Center for Doctoral Studies in Social and Behavioral Sciences at the University of Mannheim in 2022.
+During my studies, I was a visiting PhD student at UC Berkeley and a pre-doctoral fellow at CESS-Nuffield Flame University in Pune.
 I hold a master’s degree in Political Science from the University of Mannheim and a bachelor’s degree in Political Science and Public Administration from the University of Barcelona.

 I carry out research in the areas of comparative politics and political psychology, with a focus on identity politics and a regional interest in Europe and India.
 In my main research agenda, I study different mechanisms through which hierarchies of national belonging constrain marginalized group members’ political aspirations.
 I am motivated by questions such as: How do changes in textbook content, street names and public symbols honoring different heroes affect minorities’ sense of belonging?
 And does a social group’s perceived centrality to the nation condition group members ability to speak and be heard in the public sphere?
 To answer these questions, I employ various causal research designs involving surveys, lab experiments and natural experiments.